schmooser/blog.ora600.ru/_posts/2013-05-20-vim-cheatsheet.md

 ---
 layout: post
 title: VIM cheatsheet
 categories: vim cheatsheet
+lang: en
 ---

 I found useful to put tips on vim into this page as I [do][git] with git.
 All